Session 13

 from the little language?

-Writing this function will help us in at least three ways:
+Writing this function will help us in at least two ways:

 - It will help us to understand the definitions of free and bound variables more deeply, by seeing the definitions come alive in a piece of code that implements them.
 The working code will also be a testbed for experimenting with the little language.